python/cpython/Doc/howto/free-threading-python.rst

 after the main thread.

-Additionally, numeric and string literals in the code as well as strings returned by :func:`sys.intern` are also interned.
+Additionally, numeric and string literals in the code as well as strings returned by :func:`sys.intern` are also immortalized.
 This behavior is expected to remain in the 3.14 free-threaded build.

 Frame Objects